Catalysts/cat-gradle-plugins/README.md

 Wejbars are supported by extracting all `css`, `sass` and `scss` files from them and providing them to you as importable files.

-*Note: As sass doesn't support the '.' character in variable names these will be replaced with a '-'.*
-*For example `org.webjars.npm:imaginary.lib:1.4.9` will produce the variable `webjars-imaginary-lib`*

 ```sass
 @import "~webjars/bootstrap/sass/bootstrap";
 ```